cetic/fadi/doc/USERMANAGEMENT.md

 host       database  user  address  auth-method  [auth-options]
 ```

-for example to use ldap authentication for local users, your configuration should look something like this :
+For example, to use LDAP authentication for local users, your configuration should look something like this :

 ```
 local      all  all  ldap  ldapserver=example.com  ldapport=389 [other-ldap-options]
 ```

-For more information about how to add ldap authentication to postgres: [Use LDAP permissions in PostgreSQL](https://www.postgresql.org/docs/11/auth-ldap.html)
+For more information about how to add LDAP authentication to PostgreSQL: [LDAP authentication in PostgreSQL](https://www.postgresql.org/docs/11/auth-ldap.html)

 For more information about pg-ldap-sync: [Use LDAP permissions in PostgreSQL](https://github.com/larskanis/pg-ldap-sync)